1. Output information

 Accuracy and reliability

 The National Infrastructure Commission (NIC) provides expert advice on major long-term infrastructure challenges on economic infrastructure.
-Infrastructure is referred to as "the basic physical and organisational structures and facilities (for example, buildings, roads, power supplies) needed for the operation of a society or enterprise."
-We at the ONS have used this functional understanding to define types of economic infrastructure and to inform how we report on it in our publications.
-Our economic infrastructure categories also align with the NIC's advice.
-In our Developing new measures of infrastructure investment: July 2017 article, we published findings on this topic from our literature review.
+Infrastructure is referred to as "*the basic physical and organisational structures and facilities (for example, buildings, roads, power supplies) needed for the operation of a society or enterprise*."
+After an internal literature review, the ONS have taken this functional view of infrastructure and used it to define types of economic infrastructure to form this basis of its reporting.
+These infrastructure types also coincide with the remit of the NIC.

 For infrastructure to be acknowledged in the National Accounts (NA) and therefore reported internationally within a harmonised framework, it will have to be in a formal international statistics manual.
 This is not expected within the next System of National Accounts (SNA2025); however, we will continue to monitor international best practice on defining infrastructure and will revisit our methods accordingly.